ldevernay/sos-vue/README.md

 This might also be a good starting point to contribute to other projects.

 ## Add your own project
 To add your own project on SOS, just add it to src/projects.json and create a pull-request.
+See CONTRIBUTING.md for more details.
 Everyone is welcome as long as you're eager to let others contribute.
 Be sure to have a complete readme.md on how to use your project.
 Having some issues registered might be a good start for some contributors, as well as an informative contributing.md and a licence.